modern-sapien/commandline-readme-generator/generator.md

 undefined

 ## Usage
-DON'T USE THIS EITHER
+There is no usage criteria

 ## License
-no license
+mit

 ## How to Contribute
 Please reach out to modern-sapien at

 ## How to Test
-don't test
+They don't test it

 ## Question?
 For Questions please contact, joncanales2@gmail.com